NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/Data Scrubbing.md

 order_time
 FROM customer_orders
 ````
 Below is how the customer_orders_cleaned table looks like.
-The new table now contains values that are cleaned and we can easily utilize this table for future queries.

 *customer_orders_cleaned table*

 ![customer_orders_cleaned](https://github.com/NihalSidhu/Data-with-Danny-SQL-Challenge/assets/111151666/ad39e96c-feb9-4cf9-8579-017a80a86966)

-Now that I have a cleaned version of customer_orders, I then moved to the other dirty table, runner_orders.
+With a cleaned version of customer_orders, I then moved to the other dirty table, runner_orders.

 ## Cleaning table *runner_orders*
 When looking over the runner_orders table, I noticed multiple key issues with the dataset.
 Some of the issues noticed were: